IIFYM stands for: ‘If It Fits Your Macros’ and it can either be high in carbohydrate or very low in carbs.

 The idea of “eat whatever you want” on an energy-restricted diet might be okay in terms of managing body weight, but it’s far from healthy.

 Calories are just a form of energy, and macronutrients can either be nutrient-dense or completely devoid of nutrients.

 In short, it’s the quality of the food that matters most.

 That said, an IIFYM diet can be healthy if there is an emphasis on nutrient-dense foods.

 Therefore, the next few sections will look at the difference between a bad IIFYM diet and a healthier version.

 Everything That’s Wrong With Flexible Dieting

-First of all, the idea that counting calories and macronutrients is the most important dietary consideration is totally wrong.
+First of all, the idea that counting calories and macronutrients being the most important dietary consideration is totally wrong.

 In fact, this is an entirely outdated view of nutrition that belongs in the dark ages.
-The number of calories—and carbs/fats—is meaningless compared to their quality.
+The importance of calories—and carbs/fats—is meaningless compared to their quality.

 For a simple example: